tutyamxx/CookieMonsta-Discord-BOT/README.md

   <img src="https://discordbots.org/api/widget/owner/412067927333011470.svg">
 </p>

+**BOT HAS BEEN OFFICIALLY APPROVED AND VERIFIED BY OFFICIAL DISCORD DEVELOPERS!**

 * **BOT IS NO LONGER ONLINE - SORRY!**
 * To see exactly what is this bot about: ➡️ [**CLICK HERE**](https://tutyamxx.github.io/cookie-monsta-website/index.html) ⬅️
 * This was my private **Discord BOT** and has been written using [**Discord.JS library**](https://discord.js.org/#/)